gentoro-GT/mcp-nodejs-server/README.md

 ## Setup

 1. Create a Gentoro account
-Visit the [Gentoro](https://gentoro.com) website to request an account and start using Gentoro services.
+Visit the [Gentoro Playground](https://beta.gentoro.com) website to request an account and start using Gentoro services.

+Or download and install Gentoro locally, see the [installation guide](https://www.gentoro.com/docs/setup/download).

 2. Create a Gentoro API Key
-Once you have an account, create an API key to authenticate with the Gentoro services.
+To use this MCP Connector, you will need a Gentoro API Key.
+You can see the instruction on how to create one [here](https://www.gentoro.com/docs/sdk/gentoro_key).

 3. Define a Bridge
 Using Gentoro Studio, define your bridge with all the tools and data sources required.

-### Integrate Gentoro with Claude
+### Integrate Gentoro with Claude or other Agents using NodeJS

-Add the following to your `claude_desktop_config.json`:
+Add the following to your `config.json`:

 ```json
 {